 - Structure – Lay out the lesson’s structure and let them choose how they want to proceed.

 - Decor – Let them have a say in the layout of the classroom.

 It’s best to introduce choice slowly into your lessons.
 Most students are so devoid of choice at school, and possibly in their lives, that they’re often unsure how it works in the classroom.

 Want to read more? 💡 Check out this excellent account of how a teacher increased student focus by offering choice.

 Online learning is becoming more and more widespread, but keeping students motivated across distances seems to be getting tougher and tougher.

 Here are 4 tips to try something different in your remote classroom, or you can get a bunch more here!

 #9 – Embrace the Technology

-When pretty much all lessons went online in 2020, there was an understandable tendency for teachers to stick with the offline methodology that they knew.
-That have flown in the early stages; it won’t fly now.
+When pretty much all lessons went online in 2020, there was an understandable tendency for teachers to stick with the offline methodology they knew.
+That has flown in the early stages; it won’t fly now.

-The wealth of educational, creative and collaborative tools out there have revolutionised the virtual classroom.
-There are ways to do things that neither teachers nor students would have dreamt of at the dawn of Coronavirus.
+The wealth of educational, creative and collaborative tools has revolutionised the virtual classroom.
+There are ways to do things that neither teachers nor students would have dreamt of at the dawn of the Coronavirus.